NiramaiPNayanar/Smart_CPS_Water_Tank_System/README.md

 - Microcontrollers: Arduino or ESP-based boards
 - Communication: WiFi or MQTT (prototype)
-- Data Processing: Basic calibration and filtering on the device
+- Data Processing: Basic calibration and filtering on the device stored in a databse
-- Visualization: Simple interface mockups for monitoring
+- Visualization: Simple interface mockups for monitoring and 3D models for visualizations
 - Architecture: Cyber-Physical Systems workflow (perception → transmission → computation → actuation)

 ## Repository Structure